NaohiroTamura/cross-sms-aarch64.sh/README.md

 [root@aarch64 /]# exit
 ```

-The warewulf database running on SMS x86_64, so you don't have to
+The warewulf database is running on SMS x86_64, so you don't have to
 anything to the container.

 Please notice that the path */opt/ohpc/admin/images/centos7.6* in the